Eefjeroelfsema/Project_january/report.md

 If you hover over a line in the linegraph, the line turns red and the function fullnameCountry is called to display the fullname of the country in the righttop.
 Via the button you can choose to display only 1 country.
-Then all the lines are removed and only the line of that one country is drawed (calling the countryline function once with that info).
+Then all the lines are removed and only the line of that one country is drawed.
-The yscale is updated with the new data and then the axis are updated as well.
-You can always choose to show all the countries again, by pushing that button.
+The yscale is updated with the new data, by calling the yscale function.
+With the new yscale, new axis are made with the makeAxis function.
 - <b>Functionality</b>: In this visualization I show the historical budget deficits of the countries.
 The first linechart is drawn with all the countries together.
 Via a button next to the title you can select a certain country and then show only the line of that country.
 The axis move together with